If you're going through a divorce in the Seattle area, I want to help.

 A Certified Divorce Financial Analyst handles the part your attorney isn't trained for.
 That's me.

-I open the black box on tech compensation and translate it into numbers that you, your attorney, and a judge can understand.
-What's it actually worth after taxes?
+My job is translating every layer into numbers that you, your attorney, and a judge can understand.
+What is it actually worth?
 What portion is marital?
-What does it mean for your settlement?
+And what does it mean for the life you're building next?

 What Washington law means for your finances